Phosphine: Possible extraterrestrial biosignature

 In 2020 a spectroscopic analysis was reported to show signs of phosphine in the atmosphere of Venus in quantities that could not be explained by known abiotic processes.
-Later re-analysis of this work showed interpolation errors had been made, re-analysis of data with the fixed algorithm either do not result in the detection of phosphine.
+Later re-analysis of this work showed interpolation errors had been made, and re-analysis of data with the fixed algorithm do not result in the detection of phosphine.
 The authors of the original study then claimed to detect it with a much lower concentration of 1 ppb.

 Applications

 Organophosphorus chemistry

 Phosphine is a precursor to many organophosphorus compounds.
 It reacts with formaldehyde in the presence of hydrogen chloride to give tetrakis(hydroxymethyl)phosphonium chloride, which is used in textiles.
 The hydrophosphination of alkenes is versatile route to a variety of phosphines.
 For example, in the presence of basic catalysts PH3 adds of Michael acceptors.
 Thus with acrylonitrile, it reacts to give tris(cyanoethyl)phosphine: